-The obligation for DPTI to ensure rigorous cost supervision over the Adelaide Oval Redevelopment project (including in recognition of the statutory expenditure limit of \$535 million), requires quality cost management arrangements.
-These arrangements should also include the reporting of timely, complete and relevant costing information.
-This imperative has higher emphasis as the project progresses to completion and financial close out, as the project funding/budget limit is committed and spent, and as DPTI's capacity to implement action to address any cost pressures is reduced.
+Previous Reports have emphasised the obligation for DPTI to ensure rigorous cost supervision over the Adelaide Oval Redevelopment project.
+This recognised the significance of the project and the statutory expenditure limit of \$535 million applied to the project.
+It has also been emphasised that this obligation requires quality cost management arrangements for the reporting of timely, complete and relevant costing information and should continue as the project progresses to completion and financial close out.